 Students who wish to receive credit for courses taken outside the University once they are enrolled must petition for approval before taking the classes.
 All transfer of credit requires approval from the student’s advisor, the departmental chair or graduate committee, the department for which credit is being granted, and the School of Graduate Studies.
-The Transfer of Credit Form can be found on the School of Graduate Studies website.
+The Transfer of Credit Request form can be found on the School of Graduate Studies website.

 Transfer of credit does not include the transfer of grades and therefore can not be used to fulfill GPA or percentage of graded coursework policies.

 Students of exceptional ability in the undergraduate programs of Case Western Reserve University who have the approval of the Office of Undergraduate Studies and the School of Graduate Studies may apply to receive credit for graduate courses completed in excess of the undergraduate degree requirements.